huntercfreeman/dotnetSolutionExplorer/README.md

 I purposefully go out of my way to not run any commands for you.
 I am under the belief that users first don't want me running random things in their terminal.
 And second if I run the command then you cannot alter it if you want to customize something.

 You'll notice that I figured out how to put the command immediately into the console at some point and as such started doing so.
-I intend to standardize this (so that all commands do not appear as a notification but instead appear in your console ready to be ran with an enter key press).
-I need time to standardize this however and may prioritize other features.
+I standardized this so all commands now either appear in the integrated terminal if one is open or as a notification to allow external terminal usage.

 ![stepEleven](https://raw.githubusercontent.com/huntercfreeman/dotnetSolutionExplorer/main/markdownImages/stepEleven.png)